 You can use Outlook or GMail for sending SMS, rather than logging into your SMS Express online account via a browser.
 This is handy for appointment confirmations and reminders as you can send your SMS directly from Outlook.
 In this setting, Outlook/Gmail uses your SMS Express account as a "gateway" enabling you to send text messages to phones and drawing credits from your SMS Express online account.
-Your Low Credit Warning email in your online Account Settings is set to 200 credits by default, so you don't get caught short, but change this value if you need to.

 All replies can come back to your email inbox, streamlining your communications to email.
 Please note that this method is best suited for low volume SMS, as email programs are not geared for sending and receiving large volumes of texts.
 Also note that you cannot use your email signature or stationery with SMS.
 It's a good idea to test any SMS from email first.